typpo/blog/source/_posts/2013-08-27-lessons-from-getting-my-side-project-acquired.markdown

 ## Lesson 6: Open source everything you can

-Most people are surprised when I tell them Asterank is entirely [open source](https://github.com/typpo/asterank).
+Most people are surprised when I tell them Asterank is almost entirely [open source](https://github.com/typpo/asterank).
 It lends an air of transparency and invites collaborators.
 The project gains valuable feedback and perspective as a result.

 Blogging about technical issues is a good way to get exposure in the open-source community.
 People in tech are often interested in how technologies are specifically used in certain applications.
 Asterank capitalized on this, with its visualizations making rounds in the webgl community.
 You can get the attention of smart and well-connected people by showcasing interesting technology applications.

-## Lesson 7: Stick with it
+## Lesson 7: You need to stick with it

 I have 5+ side projects.
 I'd like to make businesses out of them, but I often lose interest after a couple weeks.
 Asterank was the only project that I've stuck with for over a year, and it paid off even though there wasn't a clear path to monetization.